Basic Gluten-Free Pie Crust Recipe

 - 3 Tbsp.
 Tapioca starch

 Place 4 cups sliced strawberries into a saucepan.
 Mix sugar, water, vanilla and tapioca starch and add to the strawberries.
 Cook over medium heat, continually stirring until thickened.
 As soon as the sauce starts to thicken, remove it from the heat.
 Stir in the remaining cup of sliced strawberries and cool.
 Pour into the parbaked pie crust and bake at 350 F for about 30 – 35 minutes, until the crust is golden brown

 ∼ Gluten-free peach pie filling

 - 1/4 tsp.
 GF ground nutmeg

 Place the sliced peaches in a large bowl and sprinkle with lemon juice.
 Mix gently.
 In a separate bowl, mix the sugar, tapioca starch, cinnamon, and nutmeg Pour over the peaches and mix gently.
 Pour into parbaked pie crust and dot with butter.
 Bake at 350 F for about 30 – 35 minutes until the crust is golden brown.

 For our complete list of sweet and savoury pies, check out these gluten-free pie recipes

-If you do make a gluten-free sweet summer pie, don’t forget to tag me on Instagram!
-I love looking through the photos of recipes you all have made:-) or join me on my Facebook page for the latest updates.
+If you do make a gluten-free sweet summer pie, don’t forget to join me on my Facebook page for the latest updates.